nginx/unit-docs/source/configuration.rst

         The default is the :samp:`user`'s primary group.

     * - :samp:`isolation`
-      - Object; govern the isolation of an application process.
+      - Object; manages the isolation of an application process.
         For details, see
         :ref:`here <configuration-proc-mgmt-isolation>`.